Carrie Bencardino

 Buenos Aires, Argentina, 1993.

 Bencardino holds a degree in Fine Arts from the National University of the Arts.
-She has received distinctions such as a special mention at the 2023 Fundación Klemm Prize and the Regional Prize in the 2023 Visual Arts Competition of the National Arts Fund.
-She participated in the 2019 Artists Program at the Torcuato Di Tella University and in the 2020 ArtistsxArtists Program.
-In 2024, she took part in the Las Cicadas residency (Ibiza, Spain), for which she received an Oxenford Grant.
-Her solo exhibitions include Una Remera no Negra (Piedras Galería, 2024) and Un rayo de sol es mi peor enemigo (Now Gallery, Lima, 2023).
-She has also taken part in group exhibitions at venues such as the Kirchner Cultural Center, the National House of the Bicentennial, and the Recoleta Cultural Center, among others.
+They have received distinctions such as a special mention at the 2023 Fundación Klemm Prize and the Regional Prize in the 2023 Visual Arts Competition of the National Arts Fund.
+The artist participated in the 2019 Artists Program at Torcuato Di Tella University and in the 2020 ArtistsxArtists Program.
+In 2024, they took part in the Las Cicadas residency (Ibiza, Spain), for which they received an Oxenford Grant.
+Their solo exhibitions include Una Remera no Negra (Piedras Galería, 2024) and Un rayo de sol es mi peor enemigo (Now Gallery, Lima, 2023).
+Bencardino have also taken part in group exhibitions at venues such as the Kirchner Cultural Center, the National House of the Bicentennial, and the Recoleta Cultural Center, among others.

 Images: Carrie Bencardino.
 El mal (2025) and Conversación (2025).